JSRocksHQ/harmonic/README.md

 Harmonic is being developed with some goals:
 - Learn and play with ES6 (in node and the browser)
-- Build a simple static site generator in node with ES6 features
+- Build a simple static site generator in node using ES6 features
 - Create the ES6 Rocks website with Harmonic!

 ## How to start